 Dealers and gunsmiths who wish to continue UPS service are required to sign a contract that creates three separate accounts: for 1.) guns, 2.) for gun parts/accessories and 3.) and all other stuff, all maintained, naturally, weekly at considerable expense whether used or not.
 And that is just the least of it.
 Despite our several efforts at clarification, we still do not know whether or not UPS will recognize the exception in the Federal law for shipments to factory service departments or gunsmiths.
 In any event, until further notice, all return shipments from Bowen Classic Arms Corp. will be via USPS to your friendly local dealer.
 Best to plan accordingly.
 For those of you with firearms already in our care, please send along an FFL so we can ‘lawfully’ return your property.

-January 1, 2020 | THE JOHN GALLAGHER FUND—Most of us pass through life within a group of like-minded fellow travelers, all about the same ages.
+For anybody suffering from enemy-identification problems, this should help.
+Just my opinion.
+More to follow as developments develop.
+HSBTHE JOHN GALLAGHER FUND—Most of us pass through life within a group of like-minded fellow travelers, all about the same ages.
 Many of these people we meet in our various professions and careers.
 Some end up not only as business associates but close friends.
 As you near retirement age, a lot of these friendships start to date back 25–30 years or more.
 Ben Forkin, John Linebaugh, John Gallagher, Thad Rybka and Ashley Emerson and me are all roughly the same age, now in our 60s, give or take a year or three and have all mostly plied the gun trade some way or other for most of our adult lives.
 There are many others in this class but this is the part of the cohort I’ve known longest.
 Which makes it all the more painful to see one of these old friends afflicted with some catastrophic health problem from out of nowhere.

 John Gallagher has been struggling with cancer for some years now.
 While we’re all holding out for a miracle, the issue is very much in doubt.
 What isn’t in doubt is the terrible burden of the uncertainty, worry for his family and of the loss of time in the shop where a living gets made.
 John is a taciturn, proud, independent, resourceful man, to say nothing of a gifted gunmaker.
 His rifles and revolvers are legendary.
 He is not one to toot his own horn or make a fuss.
 He could use a hand so his friends are going to toot it and make a fuss for him.